 This painful situation develops when excessive pressure is placed on the bowels to cause primary tissue weakness.
 Multiple types of force can contribute to the development of this painful condition and its worsening.

 For example, people who lift heavy objects may put undue strain on their abdomen that triggers a hernia.
-Typically, this type of lifting occurs in people who perform manual labor careers where heavy lifting is an essential task.
+Strain can cause and worsen a hernia through weakened tissue in the abdominal wall.

 Other things that put pressure on your abdomen include diarrhea, constipation, or persistent coughing and sneezing.
 Additionally, poor nutrition or obesity may be associated with hernias.
 These factors increase a person’s risk of developing hernias and, even worse, of suffering from problematic bowel obstructions.